How to get from Cusco to Machu Picchu (Without Trekking)

 How to get from Cusco to Machu Picchu

-Despite being a World Wonder and one of the most popular tourist sites in the world, there are surprisingly few ways to get to Machu Picchu.
+Despite being a World Wonder and one of the world’s most popular tourist sites, it’s not straightforward to get to Machu Picchu.
+Partly due to its remote location and partly from attempts to lessen the impact of tourism.

 Below, you’ll find an overview of transport options, including how long they take and rough cost…